 Teen Slang to Watch Out For

-While the words above definitely shouldn't alarm you, there are some versions of teen slang that parents should be aware of.
-Drug references, cruel behavior, and slang that refer to having sex are all things you want to be tuned into.
+While some current teen slang isn't anything to be alarmed about, there are some versions of teen slang that parents should be aware of.
+Drug references, cruel behavior, and slang that refer to having sex are all things to note.

 This is another word that has been around for a while, but thanks to Miley Cyrus crooning about her and her friend "Molly," teens have discovered a whole new meaning.
 According to NIDA for Teens, Molly is a term that stands for the drug MDMA.
 If you hear your child referencing "Molly," pay close attention.
 Every teen surveyed for this article knew exactly what a Molly was and had heard the term before.

 Example sentence: "She took Molly at the party."

 Netflix and Chill

 This is code for having sex with someone or hooking up.
 If your teen uses this phrase, they are most likely discussing sex.

 Example sentence: "I'm going over to Jeremy's to Netflix and chill."

 This means porn.
 If you hear your teen talking about pron, it is probably time to have a conversation about sexuality and safe sex.

 Example sentence: "Let's chill and pron."

 If you hear your teen saying this phrase, then it's probably time to have a conversation about drinking, drug use, and drunk driving.
-This phrase means to be drunk or high.
+This phrase can mean to be drunk or high.
 However, it can also mean excitement or full of adrenaline.

 Example sentence: "I got completely turnt last night at the party."